-In the 1820s, there were enough British residents living in Florence that they began to search for a church of their own.
+In the 1820s, there were so many British residents living in Florence that they began to search for a church of their own.
 In 1849, they discreetly began to attend the Holy Trinity Church, which was strictly reserved for non-Italian members of the Church of England.

 When the unification of Italy introduced the right to freedom of worship, the congregation paid for a new Holy Trinity church in Via Lamarmora, that was sold in 1965 to the Protestant Waldesian Church.

-Which has left this church, St Mark's, with its pretty pre-Raphaelite decor in a 15th-century palazzo, as the only Anglican church in Florence.
-It opened its doors in 1881 and today not only holds services, but also hosts a calendar of cultural events, including opera performances.
+Which has left this church, St Mark's, with its pretty pre-Raphaelite décor in a 15th-century palazzo, as the only Anglican church in Florence.
+It opened its doors in 1881 and today not only holds services (sung High Mass every Sunday at 10.30am) but also hosts a calendar of cultural events, including opera performances.
 The church also has several apartments to let, long or short term.